jubalm/localdocs/README.md

 # LocalDocs - Documentation That Works With Your Tools

-Simple tool for collecting documentation locally and exporting organized collections for any workflow. **Research once, export everywhere, update whenever**.
+Lightweight documentation manager for collecting sources locally and exporting organized collections for any workflow. **Research once, export everywhere, update whenever** - with interactive management when you need it.

 ## In A Nutshell